TashiRabten/WorkLogUI/README.md

 For comprehensive support and detailed documentation:
 - **Issues & Bug Reports**: [GitHub Issues](https://github.com/TashiRabten/WorkLogUI/issues)
 - **Feature Requests**: Use the "enhancement" label on GitHub Issues
+- **Platform-Specific Issues**: Tag issues with "Windows" or "macOS" labels
 - **Tax Calculation Questions**: See the built-in help tooltips and Excel export documentation
 - **SGA Compliance**: Refer to official SSA guidelines; this tool is for tracking only
 - **Developer Documentation**: Check the [Wiki](https://github.com/TashiRabten/WorkLogUI/wiki) for detailed guides